The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 23

-Prior to the signing of training contracts with student participants, partner institutions shall deposit a certain amount of funds with schools, who shall then deposit the funds to their special accounts.
+Prior to the signing of training contracts with student participants, partner institutions shall deposit a certain amount of funds with schools, which shall then deposit the funds to their special accounts.
 When students’ requests for living allowance or the compensation mentioned in Paragraph 9 of Article 24 are denied by partner institutions, the requests shall then be granted through the funds.
 Schools shall return the rest of the funds to partner institutions following the terminations of students’ training contracts.

 The amount of the fund to be deposited shall be formulated by the central competent authority.